Ella Mary Collin

 Ella Mary Collin (15 July 1903 – 1 February 1973) was a metallurgical chemist who worked in research for the British Launderer's Research Association, as well as in education.
 She was President of the Women's Engineering Society (WES), after holding a number of roles in its London branch.

 Education

-Collin received an honours degree from King's College London and continued to study metallurgy further at the Sir John Cass Technical Institute. here she met Frances Heywood who introduced her to the work of the Women's Engineering Society.
+Collin received an honours degree from King's College London and continued to study metallurgy further at the Sir John Cass Technical Institute.
+It was here she met Frances Heywood who introduced her to the work of the Women's Engineering Society.
 She did part time research for several years on the subject of impurities in ores and metals, for which she received a Ph.D. from London.

 Career

 Collins first worked at a firm of Analytical and Consulting Chemists, then in 1945 joined the staff of the British Launderer's Research Association where she worked first as the Director of Research and then as Education Officer.
 In 1949 she was appointed an Inspector of Schools in the Technical and Further Education branch.